-According to statistics from 2014, 29 million Americans have diabetes, many of whom have type 2 diabetes.
-If you have diabetes, it means that your body can’t properly digest the food to use it as energy as it should.
+According to Web MD from 2017, 30.3 million Americans, or 9.4% of the US population have diabetes, many of whom have type 2 diabetes.
+Having diabetes means that our body can’t properly digest the food to use it as energy as it should.

 As a result, it is crucial to learn how to manage this condition effectively.